javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/article.md

 It is semantically equivalent to `new Date().getTime()`, but it doesn't create an intermediate `Date` object.
 So it's faster and doesn't put pressure on garbage collection.

-It is used mostly for convenience or when performance matters, like in games in JavaScript or other specialized applications.
+It is used mostly for convenience or when performance matters, like in games or other specialized applications.

 So this is probably better: